 - Does it serve a purpose?
-Working towards your goals?
+Is it working towards your goals?

 - Is your experience entertaining, but also enjoyable?

-- Does it link back to your brand in some way?
+- Does it link back to your brand or key message in some way?

 - Will the lasting impression remain positive?